erinvdoyle/tarot/README.md

 #### Tarot Deck

-- Starting mode is the deck of cards, featuring the back of one of the cards
+- The Tarot Deck starting mode is the deck of cards, featuring the back of one of the cards

 - When the visitor clicks on the deck, as instructed in the h3 above it, the deck shakes and plays a shuffling sound